Kamus SABDA Mobile

 4. stream(n = noun.state) flow - something that resembles a flowing stream in moving continuously; "a stream of people emptied from the terminal"; "the museum had planned carefully for the flow of visitors"

-Derived forms verb stream3, verb stream1
+Derived form verb stream1, verb stream3

 Derived form verb stream5

-1. stream(v = verb.motion) Array - to extend, wave or float outward, as if in the wind; "their manes streamed like stiff black pennants in the wind"
+1. stream(v = verb.motion) - to extend, wave or float outward, as if in the wind; "their manes streamed like stiff black pennants in the wind"

 Derived form noun stream4

-Something is ----ing PP
+Sample sentences: Something is ----ing PP

-Somebody ----s something; Something ----s something; Somebody ----s PP
+Sample sentences: Somebody ----s PP; Somebody ----s something; Something ----s something

 Derived form noun stream4

-Somebody ----s PP
+Sample sentences: Somebody ----s PP

 4. stream(v = verb.weather) pelt, pour, rain buckets, rain cats and dogs - rain heavily; "Put on your rain coat-- it's pouring outside!"

-It was streaming all day long
+Sample sentences: It was %sing all day long

 5. stream(v = verb.motion) well out - flow freely and abundantly; "Tears streamed down her face"

-Something ----s; Something is ----ing PP
+Sample sentences: Something ----s; Something is ----ing PP

 1. A current of water or other fluid; a liquid flowing continuously in a line or course, either on the earth, as a river, brook, etc., or from a vessel, reservoir, or fountain; specifically, any course of running water; as, many streams are blended in the Mississippi; gas and steam came from the earth in streams; a stream of molten lead from a furnace; a stream of lava from a volcano.
 [1913 Webster]